 Procurement Schedule:

 Page 12.
 This section lists “the level of satisfaction or dissatisfaction with a current contractor’s performance” as a factor to determine re-procurement.
 We encourage the state to use the contract monitoring and oversight systems to address poor performing providers.
-If a particular area of service needs to be rebid due to underperformance, we encourage state agencies to only rebid that particular service area and not do a statewide re-procurement.
+If a particular area of service needs to be rebid due to underperformance, we encourage state agencies to only rebid that particular geographic service area and not do a statewide re-procurement.

 Evaluating the Need: